 Cell Purpose Site Cell The Site Cell represents the entire site that is covered by the D4 RTLS.
 The Site Cell is created by default when you install the LSC.
 Geometry Cell The Site Cell contains one or more Geometry Cells.
-A Geometry Cell represents a smaller area within the Site Cell, such as: • a floor of a building. • a production area.
+A Geometry Cell represents a smaller area within the Site Cell, such as: a floor of a building. a production area.
 Location Cell A Geometry Cell contains one or more Location Cells.
-A Location Cell represents a particular region or area where sensors are installed (sensor groups), such as: • a process in a production area. • a phase in the production cycle. • any area where continuous tracking of tagged assets is required.
-In order to allow for continuous tracking of assets, make sure that the Location Cell fully covers the area where sensors are installed.
-Sensors that need to share data in order to locate and track assets must be in the same Location Cell.
+A Location Cell represents a particular region or area where sensors are installed (sensor groups), such as: a process in a production area. a phase in the production cycle. any area where continuous tracking of tagged assets is required.
+In order to allow for continuous tracking of assets, make sure that Location Cells fully cover the areas where tags will be located.